Online Continual Learning on Intel Loihi 2 via a Co-designed Spiking Neural Network: Methods

-\subsection{Experimental Framework}
+\subsection{Experimental framework}

 \textbf{Dataset and Preprocessing:} For all experiments, we used the OpenLORIS dataset~\cite{she2020openloris}.
 The dataset includes 36 video clips for each of 121 objects, which are divided into 40 object categories.
 We use the category-level labels.
 We took the first 60 frames from each video clip to remove the imbalance between classes, as video clips have variable lengths.
-We leverage the off-the-shelf ImageNet-trained EfficientNet-B0 model as the static feature extractor, which is widely used for edge devices~\cite{hayes2022online}.
-The feature extraction is followed by the L2 normalization of feature vectors.
-The optimization and comparison of the feature extractors are beyond the scope of this paper.
+We leverage the off-the-shelf ImageNet-trained EfficientNet-B0 model~\cite{tan2019efficientnet} as the static feature extractor, which is widely used for edge devices~\cite{hayes2022online}.
+It runs as a static, pre-trained model on a conventional GPU of the host computer.
+Only the 1280-dimensional feature vectors extracted by this backbone are L2-normalized and passed to Loihi 2 as inputs to the CLP-SNN continual learning layer.
+This frozen-backbone protocol is the standard one for OCL benchmarking~\cite{hayes2022online,hajizada2024clp} and isolates the OCL algorithm under test from feature-space adaptation; continual adaptation of the feature extractor itself is an orthogonal problem and is left for future work.
+Deploying the full feature extractor on-chip using patching strategies is an avenue for future work and the optimization and comparison of the feature extractors are beyond the scope of this paper.

 For both 1-shot and 25-shot learning, each shot corresponds to a collection of one random video clip for each of 40 object classes.
 For both setups, we did three random seed experiments, meaning the order of the classes and the video clip choices is randomized for each trial.

-\textbf{Baseline Methods:} We employed Streaming Linear Discriminant Analysis (SLDA), Nearest Class Mean (NCM), Fine-tuning, Fine-tuning with replay, and Perceptron as baseline methods, similar to the previous work~\cite{hayes2022online,hajizada2024clp}.
-SLDA is the stream learning version of the well-known linear discriminant analysis (LDA) algorithm~\cite{hayes2020deepSLDA}.
-It also uses dot product similarity, while existing implementations did not employ normalization.
-We adopted L2 normalization for all methods except Replay, as it was failing with normalized feature vectors.
-NCM is a basic prototype-based algorithm that keeps one running average prototype for each class, and finds the nearest class mean (e.g., Euclidean distance) for each test sample to make a prediction.
-Fine-tuning and Perceptron are non-CL baselines, updating weights of the last layers in an online fashion.
-Fine-tuning with replay stores a specified number of samples for each class, and replays them together with the current sample to mitigate catastrophic forgetting.
+All reported quantities are mean $\pm$ standard deviation across these three independent runs.